Rail Nordica

-Rail Nordica is uniform European gauge project for the design and construction of a railway from Finland to Sweden.
+Rail Nordica is a project to design and construct European railway links from Finland to Sweden.
+The current Finnish railway network is uses Russian broad gauge tracks.

 The Lapland region of Finland has become central in security policy, and the weak points of logistics that have been revealed by NATO membership in Finland emphasize the need for Rail Nordica.
-The aim of the project is to improve military mobility and security of supply, to strengthen the operating conditions of the Nordic countries business and to meet the needs of NATO.
-The project has justified the economic and safety perspective.
-Changing geo-economic conditions and vulnerability in the Baltic Sea emphasize the importance of international accessibility.
-With a uniform European track width, Finland can strengthen traffic to Europe and the world, promote economic growth, foreign trade and attract new railway operators.
+The stated aim of Rail Nordica is to improve military mobility and security of supply, to strengthen the operating conditions of the Nordic countries business and to meet the needs of NATO.

-Planning commences in 2025 from the Haparanda–Tornio border crossing point to Kemi, and construction costs are estimated at over EUR 1.5 billion to Oulu.
-Introducing European rail gauge to Finland will improve rail transport between the Nordic countries and connect Finland more closely to the West.
+Planning commenced in 2025 for a standard-gauge connection from the end of the cross-border Tornio–Haparanda railway at to Kemi.
+Construction costs for a connection to are estimated at over EUR 1.5 billion.

 The project will receive EUR 20 million for the years 2026–2029 from the Finnish State Public Budget, and the Finnish Transport Infrastructure Agency is leading the planning.
 Rail Nordica is also linked to the requirements of the EU's Trans-European Transport Network (TEN-T) and seeks to utilize EU funding, especially from the point of view of military mobility.

-Currently, Finland's rail network has a track gauge of 1,524 mm, known as the Russian gauge, which prevents smooth border traffic between Sweden and Finland.
-The change is an expensive and long-term project, which the EU, NATO and the Finnish Defence Forces are pushing for in order to improve security and military mobility.
-The Regional Director of Lapland and representatives of the Defence Forces emphasize the importance of the project, especially in crisis situations.

-Project has got review in regional news, focused more on pan-Nordic aspect for closer connections among Nordic countries, specifically the railway network in the Cap of the North.
-Direct railway links, Nordic cooperation among transportation ministers and Finland's shift from the Russian gauge to the normal European gauge were aspects besides previously mentioned topics.